Fatum Betula

 Fatum Betula is a 2020 video game by Texas-based independent developer Bryce Bucher.
 Described as an "atmospheric exploration game with light puzzle elements", the game is an open-ended adventure game inspired by the aesthetics of fifth generation video game consoles.
 The game was included in the 2020 horror game compilation Haunted PS1 Demo Disc by Irish developer Breogán Hackett.
-Following its release on Windows, Baltoro Games ported the game for release on the Nintendo Switch in 2021 and the Xbox One and Xbox Series in 2022.
+Following its release on Windows, Baltoro Games ported the game for release on the Nintendo Switch in 2021 and the Xbox One and Xbox Series X/S consoles in 2022.

 Gameplay

-Gameplay in Fatum Betula is an adventure game played in first person perspective without a user interface, with limited controls used to talk to characters, collect and use items, and open doors.
-The player is required to explore the to collect liquids to nourish a birch tree that will determine the fate of the world and trigger one of ten unique endings for the game.
+Gameplay in Fatum Betula is an adventure game played in first-person perspective without a user interface, with limited controls used to talk to characters, collect and use items, and open doors.
+The player is required to explore to collect liquids to nourish a birch tree that will determine the fate of the world and trigger one of ten unique endings for the game.
 The game features an inventory to collect fluids and obtain items, which assist in completing tasks given by other creatures and spirits that inhabit the world to obtain fluids.
 Items include a fishing rod used to catch fish, a knife used to cut items, and a jar used to capture the essence of certain items.
 The game also features hidden endings and secret areas.

+Plot

+The game follows an unnamed protagonist who wakes up in a room known as The Plant Room.
+Progressing up a staircase leads the player character to the Fate Birch, and meets a monster provides the player with three test tubes and tells them that the world is in a state of limbo due to the water around the Fate Birch.
+The player is tasked to fill the three test tubes and alter the water below the Fate Birch by whatever means necessary.